 An introduction to techniques of writing poetry.
 Introduces forms, elements of poetry, and the creative writing process.

 ENG 213 Creative Writing: Short Fiction (3)

+Prerequisite: ENG 101 or concurrent enrollment.
 This course is an introduction to the writing of short fiction.
 Emphasizes the elements of short fiction.

 ENG 231 Introduction to Literature (3)